 The King’s Pilgrimage By Sir Frank Fox

-An Account of King George V’s Visit to the War Graves in Belgium and France Republished to mark the Centenary of the 1918 Armistice.
+An Account of King George V’s Visit to the War Graves in Belgium and France in 1922

 He was then attached to the Belgian Army and recorded the German invasion in 1914.
 Motivated by the atrocities he witnessed to the civilian population there, he was commissioned at the age of 41 into the British Army.
 Fox was appointed O.B.E.
 (Military) and was Mentioned in Despatches.
 In 1926 he was Knighted by King George V.

 He was a prolific author writing over 33 books, 5 of which books relating to World War One, including the recently republished “The Agony of Belgium” and ”GHQ Montreuil-sur-Mer”.

 Introduction by Dr. Charles Goodson-Wickes, Great-Grandson and Literary Executor of Sir Frank Fox.

 It was the wish of King George V to honour the dead of the Great War by visiting the Military cemeteries in Belgium and France as soon as this were practically possible.

 He determined that the Visit should be simple and dignified, with the minimum of formality and trappings.

 Thus it was, following the first State Visit to Belgium in 1922, that he assembled a small but distinguished party to accompany him: Field Marshal the Earl Haig, The Rt.
 Hon.
 Sir Frederick Ponsonby, Major General Sir Fabian Ware, Colonel Clive Wigram and Major Reginald Seymour.

 They were joined by Queen Mary, Lady Haig (her Lady-in-Waiting) and Admiral of the Fleet the Earl Beatty, towards the end of the itinerary.